-- Having an active farming enterprise in an area specified in Articles 19 or 20 of Regulation No. 1257/1999/EC; - The beneficiary shall be a land user; - Holdings receiving functional support from the central State Budget shall pursue genuine agricultural activity, and shall have income loss directly related to the commitments of the measure; - The minimum size of eligible area is: 1 hectare of forage producing area (pasture or arable land); - The minimum size of the lot shall be 0.3 ha; - No payment can be made, if the following crops are grown: autumn or spring wheat, rice, sunflower, corn, sugar beet, potato, industrial purpose crops and vegetables.
+- Having an active farming enterprise in an area specified in Articles 19 or 20 of Regulation No. 1257/1999/EC; - The beneficiary shall be a land user; - Holdings with more than 50% state ownership share are not eligible for support; - The minimum size of eligible area is: 1 hectare of forage producing area (pasture or arable land); - The minimum size of the lot shall be 0.3 ha: - No payment can be made, if the following crops are grown: autumn or spring wheat, rice, sunflower, corn, sugar beet, potato, industrial purpose crops and vegetables.